mrKuzmich/DigiLightM_pcb/README.md

 # DigiLight-M
 DigiLight-M is a project of digital light organ with automat of light effects.
-This project based on [DigiLight](https://cxem.net/sound/light/light127.php) progect of user [AVR](https://cxem.net/profile/17379).
+This project based on [DigiLight](https://cxem.net/sound/light/light127.php) project of user [AVR](https://cxem.net/profile/17379).

 ## Whats new
 1. Changed the power suply of the digital and analog parts of circuit;